-The pace of the past few weeks have revealed several updates to the data security world.
+The pace of the past few weeks has revealed several updates to the data security world.
 From Chinese researchers announcing quantum supremacy as their quantum computer, named Jiuzhang, completed a computation that would have taken the world’s best supercomputers 2.5 billion years to complete, to Crown Sterling and IBM releasing quantum-resistant encryption solutions, the true reality of computational power is only just emerging.
 Of course, in the midst of the threat of future quantum-powered data breaches, our concerns revert to the value protection and control of Bitcoin.
 As these progressions in quantum computing take place, we can’t help but ask: are my Bitcoin safe?

 The surface level answer, as doomsday preppers might lean toward, is no. So, we’re here to tell you that there are precautionary steps that you can take to ensure the value protection of your coins and continue transacting without existential data protection concerns.